pingcap/docs/tidb-cloud/connect-tidbcloud-to-vercel.md

 3. Click **Configure**.
 4. Click **Add Project** or **Remove** to add or remove connections.

 When you remove a connection, environment variables set by the integration workflow are removed from the Vercel project.
-The traffic filter and the data of the TiDB Cloud cluster are not changed.
+The traffic filter and the data of the TiDB Cloud cluster are not affected.